n76/Local-GSM-Backend/README.md

 1.4.11|13Feb2017|Add Ukrainian translation.
 Thanks to @burunduk 1.4.12|11May2017|Add French translation.
 Thanks to @Massedil 1.4.13|29May2017|Fix bug #98: Crash on unexpected MMC/MNC values.
+1.4.14|8Jun2017|Fix bug #96: Change URL for OpenCellId data download.
+Thanks to @IrrationalEscalation for pointing out the URL change.
+Automatic acquisition of OpenCellId API token/key still broken, but download with older key now works again.